AmyHannahMorgan/cabbage-patch/README.md

 - [ ] Roughly calculate the amount of platinum a player could expect to make should they sell the undesired items they acrew while opening the ammount of relics calculated above.

 # Getting Started
-Should you wish to host this site yourself, whether for development or personal use, follow the instructions below
+Should you wish to host this site yourself, whether for development or personal use, follow the instructions below.

 ### Prerequisites
 - Node.JS version 10.13.0 or later